Ports of Call

 Transfer between terminals

 Facilities at the airport include ATMs, banks, bureau de change, business facilities, a post office, restaurants, shops, hotel reservations and tourist information.
-There are facilities for disabled travellers but those with special needs should contact their airline in advance.

 US$18 to US$38.